 Preheat oven to 400° F.

-Mix all the dry ingredients.
-Work the butter into the flour mixture with your hands or a pastry blender until it resembles pea-sized crumbs.
+Mix the flour, cornmeal, sugar, baking powder, baking soda, and salt.
+Work the cheese and butter into the flour mixture with your hands or a pastry blender until it resembles pea-sized crumbs.
 Add the buttermilk and stir until dough comes together.

 Chill for one hour.
 Roll out into 3/4” thickness and cut out desired shapes.